Working of a Servlet

 • The web container maps the request with the servlet in the web.xml file.

-• The web container creates request (HttpServletRequest) and response (HttpServletResponse) objects for this request.
+• So, the web container creates request (HttpServletRequest) and response (HttpServletResponse) objects for this request.

-• For that request, the web container will create or allocate a thread and call the Servlet’s service() method and passes the request, response objects as arguments.
+• So for that request, the web container will create or allocate a thread and call the Servlet’s service() method and passes the request, response objects as arguments.

 • Based on HTTP Request Method(Get, Post etc) sent by the client, the service() method, then decides which servlet method, doGet() or doPost() to call.

-• The response is written back to the client using the response object by Servlet.
+• The Servlet sends back the response to the client using the response object.

-• After the service() method is completed the thread dies.
-The web container deletes the request and response objects and is ready for garbage collection.
+• And, after the service() method is executes, the thread dies.
+Then, the web container deletes the request and response objects and is ready for garbage collection.

 import java.io.*;